PR77/68000_Relocator_FLASH_Kickstart/README.md

 ### Known Issues And Pending Items
 As this design is still in-the-making, the following items are pending:

-1. PCB Layout and schematic finalisation.
-2. Support for ROMs based at address 0xF00000.
+1. Support for ROMs based at address 0xF00000.
-3. Test with different ROMs.
+2. Test with different ROMs.